sonatype-nexus-community/vscode-iq-plugin/README.md

 - The way the R script runs, it finds all of the packages you've installed in the R environment, so not just for your project.
 This is because there is really no way to query for project specific packages, and appears to be a limitation of R.

 #### Various and Sundry
+`

-- Projects with both RubyGems and NPM (Gemfile.lock, and package.json), or similar, this extension currently picks one format, and scans for it.
-We haven't built a path to scan multiple project types, but that would be lovely.
+- Projects with both RubyGems and NPM (`Gemfile.lock` and `package.json`), or similar, this VS Code extension currently picks one format, and scans for it.
+We haven't built a path to scan multiple types in one project, but that would be lovely.
 PRs welcome :)

 - "My project has 3,000 dependencies, why is this so slow?!?".
 We chunk up requests to OSS Index (free solution) in sections of 128 dependencies, so for 3,000 dependencies, you are making 24 https POST requests for information, and then it's merging those results, etc...
 We'd love to know your feedback on the tool, so if you do run into this, open up an issue and let us know!
 Same goes for IQ Server, there could be quite a bit to process.